Laborieux-Axel/Quantized_VGG/README.md

 > conda install pytorch==1.1.0 torchvision==0.3.0 -c pytorch

 The code for BNN modules was adapted from https://github.com/itayhubara/BinaryNet.pytorch
+The code for VGG architecture was adapted from https://github.com/kuangliu/pytorch-cifar (Copyright (c) 2017 liukuang)

 ## Training Quantized VGGs